uidaholib/digital-collections-docs/content/metadata/02-metadata.md

 ### date_is_approximate

 - **legacy only, don't use for new collections**
-- This field lets anyone looking at the collection know that we are certain of our estimation, not that our estimation is the accurate date.
+- This field lets anyone looking at the collection know that the value in "date" is an estimation only.
-- Only fill out 'yes' if the Year, Year-Month, or an actual estimation is provided.
+- Only fill out 'yes' if the value in "date" field is an estimation.
 If date is accurate, leave blank.
 - Example value: `yes`

 ### relation